tarheele/zminstantnotify/README.md

 I tried to be concise and explain things via the code and logging statements.

 ### Why did I create this?
+* The only way ZoneMinder sends out event notifications via event filters - this is too slow
-ZM filters were never really designed for real time event / alarm handling.
+* ZM filters were never really designed for real time event / alarm handling
+* You will love how simple this is.
+No crazy clients or setup.
+Just install edit and go.

-I cannot tell you how much time I wasted over the years trying to get the zmfilter do this.
-ZM filters are great for creating views, but are clunky, slow, and hard to debug for actions.
+* (I cannot tell you how much time I wasted over the years trying to get the zmfilter do this)

 ### Logging
-Both scripts logs to the zoneminder log in their own file entries.
+Both scripts log to the zoneminder log under their own file entries.
 Use the File pulldown to select either one of the scripts.

 If you do not seen an entry for the actions script, then actions may not have occurred recently.
 Trigger an alarm and then look again.

 If you are running it standalone to test (and you should), you will send log entries to stdout.

 I added much logging so that you can see exactly what decisions are being made and why.
 Note that there are data dump logging events enabled via $DEBUG and some are commented out that you can uncomment to see great detail.